Having worked for many years as a debt counselor, Paul is passionate about consumer rights when it comes to personal

-Keeping track of all your debts and payments can become a major issue, especially if users have multiple cards, and other debts or loans.
-Three cards means three lots of statements and payment deadlines to deal with each month.
+Keeping track of all your debts and payments can become a major issue, especially if users have multiple cards and other debts or loans.
+Three cards mean three sets of statements and payment deadlines to deal with each month.
 With money coming in and out all the time, it can easily become confusing.

 Owing money is in itself stressful for many people.
 It can cause anxiety, anger, and even mental illnesses such as depression in extreme cases.
 There is peace of mind in not having to worry about all your debts and how you are going to pay them off each month.

-Credit companies make their money mainly from users making financial mistakes.
+Credit companies make their money mainly from consumers making financial mistakes.
 Sure, they want you to pay off your debt, but they also want you to hold on to your debt for as long as possible.
-Minimum payments are set very low, often only 2% to 4% of what you actually owe, so that you pay more interest over time.
+Minimum payments are deliberately set very low, often only 2% to 4% of what you actually owe, so that you pay more interest over time.

 International travelers often don't discover until too late that many credit cards charge significant foreign transaction fees for the use of credit cards outside of the U.S. The fees can be as high as 3%, making it a costly way to spend in other countries.